TageDan/tagedan.github.io/content/posts/static_site_generation_rust.md

 On the first three lines we import our dependencies.
 Once again were using serde/serde_json to handle our data.
 We also import * (which means everything basically) from stat_site_framework.
-Then we define two datatypes, these are the datatypes that the markdown metadata will be passed into, hence the '#[derive(Deserialize, Serialize)]'.
+Then we define two datatypes, these are the datatypes that the markdown metadata will be passed into, hence the `#[derive(Deserialize, Serialize)]`.
 Now we enter the main function.
 Here we construct a MarkdownSiteGenerator struct with default parameters to generate our pages.
 Let's take a closer look at that struct now.
 ```rust